ValentinaMiller/Influence-of-rain-on-image-compression/README.md

 In each trial of the MLDS experiment, the observer is presented with three compressed versions of a picture depicting a single state (rainy or clear weather).
 Six compression levels are used: $`50\%, 58\%, 66\%, 74\%, 82\%,`$ and $`90\%`$.
 For each of our $`4`$ pictures, an observer has to complete $`3`$ runs, in each of which they are presented with $`60`$ comparisons, totalling $`720`$ trials per observer.
 Overall, $`9`$ observers have taken the experiment.

 ### 2.1 Stimuli
 The stimuli consist primarily of four different pairs of pictures with each pair comprising a clear and a rainy weather photograph.
-We also added a third layer to our experiment by artificially simulating raindrops and consequently enabling a perfect comparison to the original clear weather picture.
+We also added an extra layer to our experiment by artificially simulating raindrops and consequently enabling a perfect comparison to the original clear weather picture.

 <div align="center">
 ![stimuli](https://i.imgur.com/2pMtrij.png)